APS 8 feature areas

 Can I compare APS scenarios side-by-side before committing?

-Yes.
+NexliOne is designed to support this workflow.
 Scenarios save independently, render side-by-side with KPI deltas (makespan, on-time delivery, utilization), and promote to plan when accepted.
 An audit history records who chose which scenario and why.

 Does APS schedule across multiple plants and lines?

-Yes.
+NexliOne is designed to support this workflow.
 NexliOne APS schedules across plants, lines, and resources with alternative routing suggestions when a primary route is constrained.
 The same scheduling engine drives both single-line and network-level problems.

 Get started

-Ready to spin up Advanced Scheduling?
+Ready to evaluate Advanced Scheduling?